Sparse ActionGen: Accelerating Diffusion Policy with Real-time Pruning: Experiments

 \subsection{Qualitative Results.}

-We visualize the sparsity patterns predicted by the pruner during the robot moving a kettle in Figure~\ref{fig: sparsity pattern}.
+We visualize the sparsity patterns predicted by the pruner while the robot moves a kettle in Figure~\ref{fig: sparsity pattern}.
 We observe that most computations are highly sparse, as shown by the large white regions.
-Moreover, the pattern shifts with each observation, demonstrating the pruner’s ability to adapt to the evolving rollout dynamics.
+Moreover, the pattern shifts with each observation, demonstrating the pruner's ability to adapt to the evolving rollout dynamics.
 Interestingly, the computations become dense in the top and right areas, indicating that the upper blocks and later denoising steps exhibit more significant changes in activation patterns.
 We also present details of sparsity patterns for different tasks in Appendix~\ref {appendix:More details on Sparsity Pattern Visualization}.